Fuide/Cryptography/docs/Overview.md

 ## Concluding Remarks

 I believe there are **three main areas of improvement** when it comes<br>
-to individuals with experience in cryptography helping developers:
+to individuals with experience in cryptography helping developers.

 <br>

-### Cryptographic libraries
+### Cryptographic Libraries
 **Should** Be Better

-Most don’t make it easy to use cryptography safely (e.g. they support insecure algorithms, require nonces, etc) and have [horrible documentation][ Horrible Documentation ].
+Most don’t make it easy to use cryptography safely (they support insecure<br>
+    algorithms, require nonces, etc) and have [ Horrible Documentation ].

 <br>